chenxingqiang/secret-learn/doc/modules/grid_search.rst

 - a :ref:`score function <gridsearch_scoring>`.

 Two generic approaches to parameter search are provided in
-jax-sklearn: for given values, :class:`GridSearchCV` exhaustively considers all parameter combinations, while :class:`RandomizedSearchCV` can sample a given number of candidates from a parameter space with a specified distribution.
+secret-learn: for given values, :class:`GridSearchCV` exhaustively considers all parameter combinations, while :class:`RandomizedSearchCV` can sample a given number of candidates from a parameter space with a specified distribution.
 Both these tools have successive halving counterparts